nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

 ### Glossary

+Defined here are some common terms used throughout the guide, as well as their definitions:

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Main Success Scenario (MSS)**: The main or optimal flow of a use case, representing the successful completion of the user's goal.